-My research is broadly situated in development economics, macroeconomics, political economy and applied econometrics.
-Within those broad fields I am particularly interested in the spatial distribution of economic activity and the political economy of ethnicity.
+My research is at the intersection of macroeconomics, development/ political economics, and urban/ regional economics.
+Within those broad fields, I am particularly interested in i) the spatial distribution of people and economic activity, ii) the political economy of ethnicity and,

-The German Science Foundation (DFG) funds part of my research through a project called “Shining (New) Light on Regional Inequality, Convergence and Development”.
+From 2017 to 2021, the German Science Foundation (DFG) funded part of my research through a project called “Shining (New) Light on Regional Inequality, Convergence and Development.”
 You can learn more about the project, our partners and output at www.lightinequality.com.